 Meyersburg Flea Market & Antiques is an Indoor and Outdoor Flea Market located in Campbellford, Ontario, Canada.
 It operates year-round on weekends 10AM–5PM.
 Address: 5082 County Road 30, Campbellford.
 GPS location: 44.24789, -77.81658

 The market operates from May to October on Saturdays only 8AM–2PM.
 Address: 9 Matthew St, Marmora.
 GPS location: 44.47915, -77.69088

 Hoards Station became a livestock market since 1949.
 Every Tuesday only, starting at noon, Hoards Station hosts a weekly livestock auction where a variety of animals including pigs, sheep, goats, dairy cattle, springers and beef cattle.
 It is also not uncommon to see horses, donkeys, mules and llamas.
 There are many modernizations to this old tradition including the use of digital scales, RFID, and instant payment systems.
 GPS location: 44.29114, -77.67566

 With plenty of lakes and rivers in the area, there are numerous fishing spots.
 In fact, there are too many to name or count.
 If you are looking for a good fishing time or great fishing results, your choice of spot depends on personal skill, style, and preference.
 Please refer to this page for a list of some sites.

 Please ensure you heed to all our policies for fishing and keeping fish on the property.

-Various store chains operate within a 20-minute drive from the Maximilian Retreat House.
+Various store chains operate within a 20-minute drive from the St. Maximilian Retreat House.
 For groceries, there is a No Frills and Sharpe's in Campbellford.
 Hardware and building suppliers include Rona, Home Hardware and BMR.
-Please refer to General Shopping Places Near Maximilian Retreat House for further information.
+Please refer to General Shopping Places Near the St. Maximilian Retreat House for further information.